 Written Part: The music room or a regular classroom can be used for the written part of the exam.
 Make sure students seated in any part of the room can clearly hear the music played on the equipment that will be used during the administration.
 If a language lab is used for this part, the music must be broadcast through external speakers.
 Students must not listen to the music through headphones.
 If your school does not have an appropriate exam room, consider using another facility.

 Sight-singing part: The sight-singing part of the exam must be administered to one student at a time in a room where the student can both practice and perform in isolation from other students.
 The room may be a classroom, a small office, or any other comfortable enclosed space where the appropriate equipment can be set up and where the student cannot be distracted or heard by the other students.
 The student and the exam proctor should be the only ones in this recording room during testing.
-Because students are performing one at a time, if you are testing more than 10 students it is recommended that you set up another exam room for each additional five students.
+Because students are performing one at a time, if you’re testing more than 10 students, it’s recommended that you set up another exam room for each additional five students.
 You will need to order one extra master sight-singing CD for each additional room.

 - CD player: You will need a high-quality CD player with speakers to play the master listening and sight-singing CDs.